amitlevy/BFGPT/README.md

 For more options, python3 BFGPT.py --help

-### Example:
+### Example Result
 The following example is for GPT-3.5.
 GPT-4 can zero-shot to the question shown here, I don't have access to its API, which is why I'm showing this less impressive example.

-If you ask GPT3.5 "Can a cat live inside a Kubernetes container?"
+If you normally ask GPT3.5 "Can a cat live inside a Kubernetes container?", a typical response would be:
 '''
 Technically speaking, it is possible for a cat to live inside a Kubernetes container, but it would not be a good idea.